nestjs/docs.nestjs.com/content/techniques/file-upload.md

   }
 ```

-As you can see it's necessary to specify an array of file validators as one of the `ParseFilePipe`'s options.
+As you can see, it's required to specify an array of file validators that will be executed by the `ParseFilePipe`.
 We'll discuss the interface of a validator, but it's worth mentioning this pipe also has two additional **optional** options:

 | `errorHttpStatusCode` | The HTTP status code to be thrown in case **any** validator fails.
 Default is `400` (BAD REQUEST). |
 |---------------------------------|----------------------------------------------------------------------------------------------------|
 | `exceptionFactory`    | A factory which receives the error message and returns an error.                                   |

 Now, back to the `FileValidator` interface.
-To use validators in this pipe you have to either use built-in implementations or provide your own custom `FileValidator`.
-The code below describes such interface and its explanation:
+To integrate validators with this pipe, you have to either use built-in implementations or provide your own custom `FileValidator`.
+See example below:

 ```typescript
 export abstract class FileValidator<TValidationOptions = Record<string, any>> {